ahmed7elmi/get-rusty/README.md

 # Let's get Rusty...

-This repo is dedicated for practicing the Rust samples and getting my hands rusty ;).
+This repo is dedicated for practicing the Rust language and getting my hands rusty ;).